 This Coconut Pecan Icing And German Chocolate Cake is sheer decadence.
 The history of this classic cake is fascinating.
 Contrary to popular thought, German chocolate isn’t from Germany.
 It’s named after Sam German, an American, who developed a sweet baking chocolate for Baker’s Chocolate Company in the mid-1800’s.
 He further increased the popularity of German chocolate with his own famous chocolate cake recipe.
 Mr. German’s chocolate cake was topped with a delightful combination of gooey pecans and coconut which has won the hearts of chocolate lovers for generations.
-This version of the classic filling and icing recipe is mine, but, I wanted to take time to pay homage to the man who created the cake we all love, so I’ve included his original chocolate cake recipe, too.

 I think this coconut pecan icing would taste great on shoe leather, it’s richness could successfully turn the most mundane cake into a masterpiece.
 It’s imperative that the icing cool to room temperature before attempting to frost the cake or it will result in a gloppy mess.
 The cake layers must also be completely cooled.
 After assembling the cake, chill for several hours to allow the “glue” aka icing, to firm before enjoying a piece with a tall glass of cold milk.
 It’s guaranteed to be gone before sunrise.
 Other German chocolate desserts you may enjoy is this decadent German Chocolate Brownie Pie and for the cheesecake fans in your life this No Bake German Chocolate Cheesecake.

 Disclosure ~ If a purchase is made using one of the affiliate links on this website we may earn a small commission at no additional cost to you.
 Thank you!